emandres/luhn-kata/step-1.md

 |||Mod 10|6
 |||Check Digit|4

 * Even index digits are doubled.
-If the result is greater than ten, add its digits together.
+If the result has more than one digit, add its digits together.
 * Odd index digits stay the same.
 * Add all of the values together, mod 10.
 * Subtract from 10, mod 10.